-This experimental study was undertaken in Zambia, a Sub-Saharan African country located in the central-southern part of the Continent.
-Specifically, the study was undertaken in Chongwe

-District of Lusaka Province in Zambia.
+This experimental study was undertaken in Zambia, a Sub-Saharan African country located in the central-southern part of the Continent at latitude of -13° 08' 25.26" S and a longitude of 27° 50' 57.50" E. Specifically, the study was undertaken in Chongwe District of Lusaka Province in Zambia.
 Chongwe is largely a rural agriculture district.
 According to official statistics, Chongwe District has an estimated 36,319 households, of which 62 percent are agricultural households.
 The statistics further indicate that of the agricultural households in the District, over half of them are classified as rural households that largely engage in unproductive small-scale agriculture [23].